 He thinks that, at the very least, a human needs to check an AI’s work.
 “For example, asking an AI bot for information or help might result in errant results.
 Those results might *seem* to be accurate, at least at first, but, maybe 30 minutes into an assembly procedure, all of a sudden you need a special tool that wasn’t mentioned earlier.”

-Therefore, the involvement of human technical writers remains important.
-It’s possible that a new branch of assistive technical writing jobs develops.
+Therefore, the involvement of human technical writers remains essential.
+A new branch of assistive technical writing jobs may develop.

 “True AI, to me, is also learning-based; right now, AI is still basically pulling from human algorithms and databases of information.”